PradeepGogulamudi/Vessel-Metrics/README.md

 # Vessel Metrics Python Package
 This is Vessel Metrics Python package to collect Application/Micro-Service level Metrics and act as a scrape target for Prometheus to scrape for every pre-defined time interval.

+This repository contains a very fast and light Metrics Collection client for Vessel Services.

+Programming languages supported so far are:

+Python

 ## Pre-Requisites
 Python >= 3.x.